thinkpace/certbot/README.md

 ## Upgrade

-Ansible role is creating a cronjob which updates base images before issueing new certificates.
+Ansible role is creating a cronjob which updates base images before issuing new certificates.